Yano: History

 On June 30, 1994, the band's self-titled debut album came out, with rock songs including "Banal Na Aso, Santong Kabayo".
-The band promote the album via Campus gigs & Club gigs, even a Radio tour.
+The band promoted the album through a series of appearances and gigs in various clubs and campuses, as well as a successful Radio tour.

 Yano continues

 In the middle of the recording of their third album 'Tara', Abay struggled with clinical depression and stayed in his bedroom for about three years.
 Gancio finished the album alone, singing the vocal tracks to have of the album's songs.

 Abay came out of depression while writing new songs set into poetry.
 He and Badiang formed another band, Pan.
 They released their debut album entitled Parnaso ng Payaso in 2003.
 Pan was later disbanded because Abay went back to school in University of the Philippines Diliman.
 He released Sampol, an EP in 2005, which was later reborn into Flipino and released in May 2006.
 Badiang played bass for Filipino folk/rock band Asin.